-13. COMMITMENTS AND CONTINGENCIES
+12. COMMITMENTS AND CONTINGENCIES

 Effective August 1, 2010, the Company extended its office lease agreement for its office for a term of one year with monthly lease payments of \$2,100.
+Since August 1, 2011, the office lease continues at the same rate on a month-to-month basis.